ontodev/robot/docs/extract.md

 ## Invalid Terms in Config

-The `! upper-terms` and `! lower-terms` options should only be used for MIREOT.
+The `--upper-terms` and `--lower-terms` options should only be used for MIREOT.

-The `! terms` option should be used only with SLME and simple methods.
+The `--terms` option should be used only with SLME and `mireot-rdfxml` methods.

 ### Missing Input in Config

-An `! input` or `! input-iri` is required in the configuration file.
+An `--input` or `--input-iri` is required in the configuration file.

-For `! input`, the path to the local ontology should appear on the next line.
-For `! input-iri`, the IRI of the ontology (e.g. `http://purl.obolibrary.org/obo/obi.owl`) should appear on the next line.
+For `--input`, the path to the local ontology should appear on the next line.
+For `--input-iri`, the IRI of the ontology (e.g. `http://purl.obolibrary.org/obo/obi.owl`) should appear on the next line.

 ### Missing MIREOT Term(s) Error

 MIREOT requires either `--lower-term` or `--branch-from-term` to proceed. `--upper-term` is optional.

-For configuration files, either the `! lower-terms` or `! branch-from-terms` is required.
+For configuration files, either the `--lower-terms` or `--branch-from-terms` is required.
 Terms should be listed line-by-line directly under the option.

 ### Missing Lower Term(s) Error